gurindergit/deforestation_exploration_udacity/project_info.md

 + Recommendations
 + Appendix: SQL queries used

-All of the questions asked and answered are documented in the pdf.
+All of the questions explored and their solutions are documented in the pdf.

 ## Tools used:
 PostgreSQL